seek-oss/vocab/README.md

 A vocab translation file returns three methods:

 - `load(language: string) => Promise<void>` attempts to load messages for the given language.
 Resolving once complete.
 Note this only ensures the language is available and does not return any translations.
-- `getMessages(language: string) => Promise<void>` returns messages for the given language formatted according to the correct locale.
+- `getMessages(language: string) => Promise<Messages>` returns messages for the given language formatted according to the correct locale.
 If the language has not been loaded it will load the language before resolving.
-- `getLoadedMessages` returns messages for the given language formatted according to the correct locale.
+- `getLoadedMessages(language: string) => Messages | null` returns messages for the given language formatted according to the correct locale.
 If the language has not been loaded it will return `null`.
 Note that this will not load the language if it's not available.
 Useful when a syncronous (non-promise) return is required.

 **Example: Promise based formatting of messages**